Do I need a certain weightlifting ability to attend?

 Is there any chance for site-seeing during the weightlifting camp?

-Yes, on Sundays we will coordinate some outings to popular tourist attractions or city center.
+Yes, on Sundays we will coordinate some outings to popular tourist attractions or the city center.
 These outings are NOT mandatory and not included in the camp fee.
 Please let us know if you do NOT want to go since we need to coordinate transportation, restaurant reservations, etc.

 Will I meet my weightlifting idols?